How to Change PDF Security Settings: x Ways

 PDF files are extremely versatile in terms of what you can use them for.
 They can be text documents, they can hold pictures, they support hyperlinks, and more.

 However, given the versatility of the format, you can end up using it as a support for more sensitive data.
-As such, you may want to limit the access that certain individuals have to that PDF file.
+As such, you may want to limit the access that certain individuals have to certain PDF files.

-This includes the inability to edit it, print it, or even open it all together.
+This includes blocking the possibility to edit, print, or even open them together.
 On the other end of the spectrum, maybe you want to make a PDF file more accessible to everyone.

 Whichever the case, we’ve created a step-by-step guide that will show you exactly how to change the security settings of your PDF files easily.

 How do I change the security settings of a PDF file?